duncpro/hear-the-spear-frontend/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deployment

+To deploy to the production instance, run `firebase deploy -P prod`.
+Make sure to add the `--prod` flag when building the production version.

+To deploy to the development instance, run `firebase deploy -P dev`.

 ## Running unit tests